Menditect/documentation/docs/mta/coverage-calculation.md

 ## Definition

 A Coverage Calculation is a representation of the code coverage of one moment in time.
-It represents the coverage percentage of microflows that were executed, out of all included microflows for the associated [Coverage Goal](coverage-goal).
+It represents the coverage percentage of [Microflows](mendix-microflow) that were executed, out of all included microflows for the associated [Coverage Goal](coverage-goal).
 This Coverage Goal is **calculated** and stored as a Coverage Calculation, whenever a test is executed, "Coverage" was selected when starting the Test Run, and Coverage Goals exist.

 A Coverage Calculation can be associated to a [Test Configuration](test-configuration), or to an [Application](application).